Saginaw Recognized for Financial Reporting - NewsBreak

 Drag Racer Arrested After Nearing Speeds of 150 mph on I-475

-Police in Grand Blanc Township needed an assist from a state police helicopter Wednesday night when a car driving nearly 150 miles per hour led them on a chase along I-475 and the city of Flint.
-Police say the driver, a 23-year-old Flint man, was drag racing a Dodge Challenger...
+(source: Grand Blanc Township Police) Police in Grand Blanc Township needed an assist from a state police helicopter Wednesday night when a car driving nearly 150 miles per hour led them on a chase along I-475 and the city of Flint.
+Police say the driver, a 23-year-old Flint man, was...

 Comments / 0